 Then, in chapter three, James gets even more practical.
 He says that our tongues must be tamed.
-Obviously, the only way to control our tongues is through prayer to the God who created them.
+Obviously, the only way to control our tongues is by way of Jesus’ triumph in his death and resurrection through prayer to the God who created our brains, which guide our speech.
 James also contrasts human and divine wisdom as opposites.

 Our sins prevent us from knowing God better.
 In chapter four, James condemns selfish prayers (verses 1-3), proud accepting of the world’s values (verses 4-6), condemning each other (verses 11-12), and making self-centered plans without God’s direction (verses 13-17).
 In verses 7-10, James gives us his ten commandments: